Personal assistant

-PAs need extensive knowledge of the organisation in which they work.
-You'll need to know who key personnel are, both external and internal, and understand the organisation's aims and objectives.
+You'll need to develop extensive knowledge of the organisation in which you work, including knowing who key personnel are (both external and internal) and what the organisation's aims and objectives are.

 Managers often rely heavily on their PA, trusting that work will be handled efficiently in their absence.
-Discretion and confidentiality are therefore essential attributes of a successful PA.
+Discretion and confidentiality are therefore essential attributes.

 Responsibilities

-As a PA, you're often a manager's first point of contact with people from both inside and outside the organisation.
-Tasks will include:
+- be the first point of contact with people from both inside and outside the organisation

-• arranging travel, visas and accommodation, and occasionally travelling with the manager to take notes or dictation at meetings or to provide general assistance during presentations
+- arrange travel, visas and accommodation, sometimes travelling with the manager to meetings to take notes or dictation at or to provide general assistance during presentations

-• screening phone calls, enquiries and requests, and handling them when appropriate
+- screen phone calls, enquiries and requests, and handle them when appropriate

-• meeting and greeting visitors at all levels of seniority
+- meet and greet visitors at all levels of seniority

-• organising and maintaining diaries and making appointments
+- organise and maintain diaries and make appointments

-• dealing with incoming email, faxes and post, often corresponding on behalf of the manager
+- deal with incoming emails, faxes and post, often corresponding on behalf of the manager

-• carrying out background research and presenting findings
+- carry out background research and present findings

-• organising and attending meetings and ensuring the manager is well prepared for meetings
+- organise and attend meetings and ensure the manager is well prepared for meetings

-• deputising for the manager, making decisions and delegating work to others in the manager's absence
+- deputise for the manager, make decisions and delegate work to others in the manager's absence

 Some PAs do all the secretarial work themselves, while others take responsibility for recruiting and training junior staff and delegate some of the less demanding and confidential work to them.